Floorp-Projects/Floorp/mobile/android/android-components/docs/contribute/updating_tracking_protection_lists.md

 ## Updating process

-For every FireFox release, a new branch gets created following the same pattern as [merge-day](https://mozac.org/contributing/merge-day), where `master` contains `nightly`'s lists, the higher branch number contains `Beta` and the higher branch number before contains `Stable`.
+For every FireFox release, a new branch gets created following the same pattern as [merge-day](https://mozac.org/contributing/merge-day), where `main` contains `nightly`'s lists, the higher branch number contains `Beta` and the higher branch number before contains `Stable`.
 That means that every [merge-day](https://mozac.org/contributing/merge-day), we need to update the [domain_blocklist.json][1] and [domain_safelist.json][4] files with their counterpart on [shavar-prod-lists](https://github.com/mozilla-services/shavar-prod-lists).

 ### Preparation